Bartvelp/zim-converter/README.md

 ## Just give me a database

-If you have no experience programming or simply want a database file that is preconverted, that [can be found here](https://mega.nz/file/06AX2DrC#1WYLi9GsF2DV7VplMaMoK7bKGWna2ItIeiW92OekALg).
+If you have no experience programming or simply want a database file that is preconverted, that [can be found here](https://mega.nz/file/omQ0ADTJ#-hBBxWDl77qCQwTRy6VHmZrC_P19a5n4ghUXcPUbD6s).
+This database contains the top 60k popular articles of english wikipedia as of may 2025, with the top 10k articles containing images too.
+Note that the max file size is 4GB for the FAT32 filesystems of common ereaders, so this is about as much info as you can pack in a single DB.
+If you have an external sd card with NTFS or EXT4 you could convert the full wikipedia with images (~100 GiB).
+In theory it should work, but I have not tested it myself.

+[Old database](https://mega.nz/file/06AX2DrC#1WYLi9GsF2DV7VplMaMoK7bKGWna2ItIeiW92OekALg).
 This database contains 114303 popular articles of english wikipedia as of september 2022.

 ## Converting ZIM files yourself